Walmart closing an Everett store that locals say was plagued by theft

 But top company officials have also acknowledged that shoplifting is a rising problem for Walmart nationally and could lead to closures if left unchecked.

-“Theft is an issue — it’s higher than what it has historically been,” Walmart CEO Doug McMillon told CNBC in December.
-When asked about reports that some police departments and prosecutors have relaxed enforcement of theft laws, McMillon said “if that’s not corrected over time, prices will be higher and/or stores will be closed.”
+“Theft is an issue.
+It’s higher than what it has historically been,” Walmart CEO Doug McMillon told CNBC in December.
+When asked about reports that some police departments and prosecutors have relaxed enforcement of theft laws, McMillon said: “If that’s not corrected over time, prices will be higher, and/or stores will close.”

+In late February, Walmart said it was closing its two Portland stores, though other locations remain open in the surrounding area.
+Walmart didn’t give shoplifting as a reason, but Portland police say theft has become a serious problem for stores.
+“We’re having big retailers leave,” Jordan Zaitz, with Portland police, told KPTV.
+“I mean to have Walmart close two of its stores is a really big deal.
+The people in those neighborhoods, that’s where they shop.”

 Everett police say they aren’t aware of “a higher incidence of shoplifting” at the Highway 99 store compared to other local retailers, said department spokesperson Ora Hamel.
 “Shoplifting is probably an issue everywhere, but there’s no higher incidence that we know of reported there than other [retailers].”

-Note: This story has been updated with additional store closing reported by Business Insider.